choonkeat/choonkeat.github.io/_posts/2024-05-28-stop-handling-http-requests-with-http-response.md

 // ...
 ```

 What we get after all this, is that our "http handlers" have _all_ become simpler functions!
-We don't have to fiddle with mutating `http.Response`; we can't!
-Just return the appropriate response!
+We don't have to fiddle with mutating `http.Response`; we can't because we don't have access to it!
+Just return the appropriate response variant!

 ```ts
 function handleHello(req: Request): AppResponse {